Raktabeej 2: Plot

 In the pre-credits scene, as Pankaj and Sanjukta finally establish a rapport between each other, Sanjukta casually kicks a vacant Coke can, which eventually blasts.
-As Pankaj falls apart against the car, it is revealed that the mysterious man killing the convict at the ladies hostel, misleading Riya as the driver of the convoy to call Pankaj to track her phone, killing Kalim on spot to frame the Indian officers, shooting the second bullet at Meherunnisa as a media cameraperson with the signature sniper and finally making the blast happen is none other than the new Munir (Shiboprosad Mukherjee), who continues to live on with the goal of Jihad.
+As Pankaj falls apart against the car, it is revealed that the mysterious man killing the convict at the ladies hostel, misleading Riya as the driver of the convoy to call Pankaj to track her phone, killing Kalim on spot to frame the Indian officers, shooting the second bullet at Meherunnisa as a media cameraperson with the signature sniper and finally making the blast happen is none other than the new Munir, who continues to live on with the goal of Jihad.
 Apparently the protagonists fail to end the chain of terrorism and are still left to hunt down Munir, hinting at a possible sequel.